Engin-Boot/pong-stage-amutamil/Stage0/9_Replay or quit.md

 ## Feature

-Replay or quit the gameplay
+Replay or quit the game play

 ## Acceptance Criteria

 ### Scenario: Replay

-  Given the winner is declared
+  Given the winner is declared and provided option for replay and quit

   When player chose **REPLAY**

   Then call **START BUTTON**

   --------------------------------------

 ### Scenario: Replay

-  Given the winner is declared
+  Given the winner is declared and provided option for replay and quit

   When player chose **QUIT**

-  Then exit
+  Then exit game play